 Lastly, use an Image sitemap just like post and page sitemaps.
 Google says:

 “To give Google information about images on your site, you’ll need to add image-specific tags to a sitemap.
 You can use a separate sitemap to list images, or you can add image information to an existing sitemap.
 Use the method that works for you!”

 To know more about image sitemap, you may read this article.

-So, you should use image sitemap for better SEO.
+So, you should use an image sitemap for better SEO.

-You may use Image Sitemap plugin for this purpose.
-Just install the plugin, activate it, go to tools and then Image Sitemap.
+You may use the Image Sitemap plugin for this purpose.
+Just install the plugin, activate it, go to tools, and then Image Sitemap.
 Click on “Generate Image Sitemap” and that’s it.
 The sitemap will be generated.

 Now just go to Google Webmaster Tools and Bing Webmaster Tools and submit the image sitemap.

 I hope the WordPress image SEO guide will prove to be useful to you.
 Always do proper keyword research and focus on both textual and image SEO for maximum benefits.